 SAN products -- which include switches, directors, and other products used for data storage - account for about 60% of sales.
 IP networking products (Ethernet switches and routers for network connectivity) and global services (maintenance, installation, consulting, and other assistance) contribute about 25% and 15%, respectively.

 The US is the company's largest market, accounting for just more than 60% of sales.
-Outside the US, it gets nearly a quarter of sales from the EMEA region.
-The Asia-Pacific region accounts for more than 10% of revenue, with Japan by far Brocade's fastest-growing geographic segment.
+Outside the US, it gets a quarter of sales from the EMEA region.
+The Asia-Pacific region accounts for more than 10% of revenue, with Japan that region's largest market.

 Sales & Marketing